Variable Local Restriction (MA)

 Yes |

-# Laminar flow pressure ratio — pressure coefficient at which the humid air flow transitions between laminar and turbulent regimes
+# Laminar flow pressure ratio — the pressure coefficient at which the humid air flow transitions between laminar and turbulent modes

 Details

-Pressure ratio at which the humid air flow transitions from laminar to turbulent flow regime.
-Pressure loss is linear with respect to mass flow rate in laminar flow regime and quadratic with respect to mass flow rate in turbulent flow regime.
+The pressure ratio at which the flow of moist air passes from a laminar flow mode to a turbulent one.
+The pressure loss is linear with respect to the mass flow rate in the laminar flow regime and quadratic with respect to the mass flow rate in the turbulent flow regime.

 |